-The Hedgehog Festival
+The Green Hedgehog Festival

-Now into its third year, if you love nature and hedgehogs in particular, then stop hibernating and get involved!.
+Now into its 4th year, if you love nature and hedgehogs in particular, then stop hibernating and get involved!.
 The Hedgehog Festival Team is looking for help and support with this years events.
 We would like to hear from people/organisations who would like to link with us and/or get involved in helping with organising the Festival.

 Ross Community Garden

 The Ross-on-Wye Haygrove Community Garden is currently preparing for the forthcoming growing season and this year, staff and volunteers want to support even more people in our local community.
 You can help.

 The Rotary Club is also involved in many things of value to the town.
 For instance they have organised a ‘Know Your Blood Pressure Day’ on the 14th April.
 When you can get your pressure checked (near Market House, town centre)

 The Phoenix is an amateur theatre group dating from 1923 and established in its current premises since 1983.
 There are opportunities to act, assist behind the scenes, or get involved with Front of House duties (such as selling programmes or running the bar), box office, set building, lighting or sound.
 They have a youth group and a singing group.